ArshanAlam/CTFs/picoCTF/Wave a Flag/README.md

 ### Solution
 The flag is in the help section of the program.
-By executing the binary with the `-h` flag we could get the flag.
+By executing the binary with the `-h` argument we could get the flag.

 ```
 chmod 500 warm